sutharsan-sivapalan/Cumulus-VX-and-NetQ/README.md

 Vagrant automates the creation of the devices (switches & servers) and their connectivity into VirtualBox or KVM.
 Utilizes Ansible to configure a MLAG, BGP, VXLAN & EVPN environment.
 Control-plane and data-plane validation & verification can be performed within this setup.
-&nbsp;
-&nbsp;

 ![Topology](./Webscale-Topology.png)
-&nbsp;
-&nbsp;

 ![Topology](./Webscale-Topology-OOB-Mgmt-Network.png)